-- Exchange information about resource family applicants and keep each other informed of general progress in the home health and safety assessment and changes that may affect the assessment.
-This exchange may include, but is not limited to, any information (e.g.complaints, concerns, adverse actions) that would reflect the suitability of the prospective resource family applicant(s). - 2.
-As needed communicate the general progress in the assessment that may affect the work provided by each Party, including facts or circumstances which may delay or prevent the completion of the assessment within sixty (60) days. - 3.
-Establish mutually agreed upon timelines for completing the home health and safety assessment when such cannot be completed within sixty days.
+- 2. As needed communicate the general progress in the assessment that may affect the work provided by each Party, including facts or circumstances which may delay or prevent the completion of the assessment within sixty (60) days. - 3.
+Establish mutually agreed upon timelines for completing the home health and safety assessment when such cannot be completed within sixty (60) days.
 Comply with the RFA WDs relevant to home health and safety assessments. - 4.
-Provide other appropriate and necessary coordination as needed. - C. Responsibilities of the County - 1.
-The County will take the following actions: - a.
+Provide other appropriate and necessary coordination as needed.

+C. Responsibilities of the County

+- 1. The County shall take the following actions: - a.
 Refer resource family applicants to the appropriate CDSS Adoptions Regional Office for a home health and safety assessment. - b.
 Timely provide all necessary documents to the CDSS Adoptions Regional Office, using a secure or encrypted format, or a secure file transfer protocol, so that each home health and safety assessment may be completed within sixty (60) days. - c.
-Notify resource family applicants that CDSS will perform the home health and safety assessment for the County. - d.
+Notify resource family applicants that CDSS shall perform the home health and safety assessment for the County. - d.
 Conduct the background checks and related activities as described in the RFA WDs, section 6-03A. - e.
-For items identified as incomplete in the Home, Health and Safety Assessment provided by CDSS or form RFA 03 the County shall be responsible for verifying completion prior to approval of the resource family. - D. Responsibilities of the CDSS - 1.
-The CDSS will take the following actions: - a.
+For items identified as incomplete in the Home, Health and Safety Assessment provided by CDSS or form RFA 03 the County shall be responsible for verifying completion prior to approval of the resource family.

+D. Responsibilities of the CDSS

+- 1. The CDSS shall take the following actions: - a.
 Assign a CDSS Adoptions Specialist with a Master's degree in Social Work who may also be bilingual and/or a Licensed Clinical Social Worker for each home health and safety assessment. - b.
-Conduct a home health and safety assessment according to the RFA WDs section 6-02(a)(2): that includes all of the following: A health and safety assessment of the home and grounds, outdoor activity space and storage areas of the applicant's home using form RFA-03: Resource Family Home Health and Safety Assessment Checklist, to determine compliance with certain sections of Article 11 of the WDs and, if applicable, section 11.1-07: Additional Home and Grounds Requirements for Specialized Resource Families.
+Conduct a home health and safety assessment according to the RFA WDs section 6-02(a)(2): that includes all of the following: A health and safety assessment of the home and grounds, outdoor activity space and storage areas of the applicant's home using form RFA-03: Resource Family Home Health and Safety Assessment Checklist, to determine compliance with certain sections of Article 11 of the WDs and, if applicable, section 11.1-